By: Julie Hosking

 3. Go beach hopping

 Albany is blessed with an abundance of beautiful beaches to choose from.
-If you’re not sure where to start, the friendly folk at Albany Visitor Centre will point you in the right direction.

 The calm waters of Emu Point Beach are great for little ones, while Little Beach at Two Peoples Bay provides a more secluded spot to hunker down with a book amid lush greenery and surrounded by granite headlands.